james-stevens/powerdns-webui/README.md

 It is an independently funded & maintained development effort.

+# First Issue

+I've open a [first issue](https://github.com/james-stevens/powerdns-webui/issues/18) called `Just for Chatting`, so if you want to leave any comments or feedback without opening your own issue, you can use this.

+If you know of a better way to achieve this fiunctionality, please let me know.
+I couldn't find any kind of aimless chat feature.

 # PowerDNS WebUI

 `htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp